 In manufacturing industry, the shell mould casting process is defined as a metal casting process, which is similar to sand casting.
+But there is still some difference between sand casting and shell moulding.
 During the shell mould casting process, the mold is a thin hardened shell of sand as well as themosetting resin binder, propped up by other materials.
-Compared to sand casting, the shell molding process features better dimensional accuracy, a higher productivity rate, and lower labor involvement.
+Compared to sand casting, the shell moulding process features better dimensional accuracy, a higher productivity rate, and lower labor involvement.
 Plus, it must be pointed that the there are much difference between the sand casting process and shell molding process.

-Although it sounds complicated, shell molding process is a relatively simple process consisting of the following steps.
+Although it sounds complicated, shell moulding process is a relatively simple process consisting of the following steps.
 I will describe each step in more detail.

 STEP 1: Creating the Pattern

-In the course of the shell molding process, the first step is to create a pattern.
+In the course of the shell moulding process, the first step is to create a shell moulding pattern.
 Different factories use different techniques to manufacture the pattern.
-But, essentially, these factories have the same goal – to manufacture a pattern resembling very much with the part or component to be cast.
+But, essentially, these factories have the same goal – to manufacture a shell moulding pattern resembling very much with the part or component to be cast.

 STEP 2: Creating the Mold